kylpo/notes/formatters.md

 sldkjffsldkjf

 Now nest in other components.
 Bullet view requires a scroll, but still faster to find prop than reading left-right.

+---

+prettier cares about line length.
+This is the one feature I hate.
+Also, it is fast.